nemonik/hands-on-DevOps-gen2/README.md

 127.0.0.1 k3d-registry.nemonik.com
 ```

 `127.0.0.1` is your host's [loopback address](https://en.wikipedia.org/wiki/Localhost).
-The first entry, `host.k3d.internal` is the name the cluster refers to the host as, and `k3d-registry.nemonik.com` is entry for the private container reigstry.
+The first entry, `host.k3d.internal` is the name the cluster refers to the host as, and `k3d-registry.nemonik.com` is entry for the private container registry.
 You will be making additional edits to this file so that your browser can resolve the fully qualified domains of the factory's long running tools.

 To use this class I will have provided you the password to decrypt the [vault](./vault) file containing Let's Encrypt cert and private key for the wildcard nemonik.com domain (`*.nemonik.com`) issued certificate or you will need to own a domain for which you can generate a wildcard SSL certificate for using Let's Encrypt/Certbot and then place the full certificate chain and key into the vault file as I did.